NameMC/sniping/README.md

 # **V. Multiple Account Sniping**

 In order to be a prolific sniper, you'll need residential proxies to send requests from more than one account at once.
+As mentioned in the previous section, the most common resources for sniping are Game Pass accounts.
+They perform the same job as gift cards and normal name-change accounts; that is, they reserve a username for the person who successfully snipes it.
+Game Pass accounts are cheaper than gift cards, thus, you are able to obtain a greater amount of them with the same budget.
+However, there is a rate-limit which restricts the amount of name-change requests a user can send from the same IP.
+Previously, you could use non-residential proxies to bypass this.
+Unfortunately, at some point, Mojang stopped taking requests from non-residential proxies.
+So, you'll need a mass ammount of residential proxies to snipe.
+This is a topic I'm not too familiar with, so I would advise you to do your own research on obtainiing residential proxies.
+The free sniper included in this article has proxy support, so you shouldn't have trouble configuring it.
+More about that in `Section ?`.

 -------------------------------------------